-- The reason the marriage ended happened in Massachusetts and you've lived in Massachusetts as a couple.
+- The reason the marriage ended happened in Massachusetts and you've lived in Massachusetts as a couple

 In addition to the required court forms, you need a certified copy of your civil marriage certificate.
 This is available from the Registry of Vital Records or from the city or town hall where you applied for a marriage license.

 There are different ways to reach an agreement.
-You can negotiate on your own or hire attorneys to help you.
+You can negotiate on your own or hire lawyers to help you.
 You may also decide to use a divorce mediator to help settle the issues.
 A separation agreement can be a binding contract between you and your spouse (this is called a separation agreement that “survives” the divorce).
 Sometimes it's not a separate contract, but until the judge approves it, it becomes part of the divorce judgment (this is called a separation agreement that has “merged” with the divorce judgment.)
-These are technical terms, but it's important that you make the choice that's right for you.
-It will be helpful to speak to an attorney about the choices you make.
-If you aren't able to consult an attorney, the law libraries and public libraries have books with examples of separation agreements.
+It's important that you make the choice that's right for you.
+It will be helpful to speak to a lawyer about the choices you make.
+If you aren't able to consult with a lawyer, the law libraries and public libraries have examples of separation agreements.

 To begin, you need to file: